 Next intakeNot applicable

 Gain the confidence you need for further study.
 This course is designed as a pathway for school leavers who did not attain the required skill level, or for those who have not studied for some years.

 Whether you've missed out on your first study preference or you feel like you need some extra time to prepare before university, you'll gain the academic skills you need to undertake vocational or university studies.

 You'll explore specialised business, legal, engineering and science streams designed to give you an introduction to the area of your future studies.

-What you will gain through this program
+What you will gain through this course

-Studying this program, you will develop the academic skills, knowledge and confidence required to participate in higher-level qualifications and enhance your future career opportunities.
+You will develop the academic skills, knowledge and confidence required to participate in higher-level qualifications and enhance your future career opportunities.

 Why study Certificate IV Tertiary Preparation at RMIT?

 Completion of this course provides a guaranteed pathway into many other RMIT courses, if certain criteria are met.